aydindemircioglu/vagrantR/README.md

 change to the vagrantR directory. make sure you have some gigs of hard drive space left. as the vagrant box will need 2048mb of memory, make also sure you have enough ram left.
-(you might try to lower this, but be aware that compiling R might hen stop with a strange "gcc: internal compiler error: Killed (program cc1)" error. alternative you might want to add swap space.
+(you might try to lower this, but be aware that compiling R might then stop with a strange "gcc: internal compiler error: Killed (program cc1)" error. alternative you might want to add swap space.